 3. Cardboard Box

 Catchings swarms is a numbers game.
 The more hives you set out, the greater the chance you’ll get a swarm.
-Boxes are a very inexpensive way to increase your numbers.
+Boxes are a very inexpensive you can get 12 boxes for $20 on Amazon way to increase your numbers.

-Here is a video that I found of a guy putting some boxes together.
-One thing he doesn’t do, that I do with most of my boxes, is wrap them in plastic.
-Plastic will increase their life significantly.
+There is a good video on youtube of a guy putting some boxes together.
+One thing he doesn’t do, that I do with my boxes, is wrap them in plastic.
+Plastic will increase the boxes life significantly.